Hervar77/infinity-doc/mkdocs/api/infinity.image.md

 Parameters:

 - src: `infinity.image`
-  >an `infinity.image` object instance to attach the thumbnail from
+  >An `infinity.image` object instance to attach the thumbnail from.

 Return type: `boolean`